 - Ask For The License – Ask for all local and state business licenses.

-- Proof Of Insurance– For your own protection, check proof of both workman’s compensation and liability Insurance.
+- Proof Of Insurance– For your protection, check both the proof of workman’s compensation and liability insurance.

 - Business Stability– Find out how long the company has been in business.

 - Check Online Reviews – See what other people are saying about the pool service company, and check out online listings and the reviews about the business.

 - References – Reliable pool repair contractor should be able to provide you with references when asked.
 If you want to make sure, you can get in touch with these contacts and ask them about their experience with the company.

 - Emergency Service – Make sure your local pool repair company offers emergency services.
 If something goes wrong, it’s good to know that you will not have to wait days for them to come out and fix it.